biophysben/Generative-prediction-of-causal-gene-sets-responsible-for-complex-traits/README.md

 Now you should be able to run the code!

+The other .yml files (TWAVE, u_vec and enrich) are for the TWAVE_optimization notebooks (network_analysis.ipynb, u_vectors.ipynb, and enrichr_codes.ipynb, respectivly)

 ## Download the necessary data
 There are several data files that are too large to host on GitHub.
-They are currently available at on Google Drive [https://drive.google.com/drive/folders/1_H66cbaQ5b0b8PE_XHILDVhLP8XNjaj3?usp=sharing].
+They are currently available on Google Drive https://drive.google.com/drive/folders/1_H66cbaQ5b0b8PE_XHILDVhLP8XNjaj3?usp=sharing and permanently on dryad https://doi.org/10.5061/dryad.s4mw6m9hf, which contains a comprehensive explanation of the files and what they contain.

 The data consist of:
 1. single-cell RNAseq data on the human complex disease traits featured in the manuscript (labeled by GEO series, see Table 1 in main text)